-Students will undertake studies in an ancient culture relevant to their field of interest.
-This unit provides students with fundamental introductory knowledge and understanding in subject matter, ancient sources and modern scholarship relevant to their field of interest.
-It is a foundational unit for students who do not have a degree with a major in the field of ancient world studies.
+Students will undertake studies in an ancient language of their choice.
+This unit provides students with fundamental introductory knowledge and understanding in ancient language - its phonetic structure, grammar, and vocabulary.
+The students will learn to integrate the knowledge of the grammar and vocabulary in reading and/or writing texts in the ancient language at the appropriate level, and explore the significance of the ancient language for the study of relevant ancient cultures.
+It is a foundational unit for students who do not have a degree with a major in the field of ancient languages.